PietPtr/Microdox/keyboard/c44/README.md

 Some features supported by the firmware:

-* Either half can be used to connect to the computer via USB, or you can even use both halves individually.
+* Either half can connect to the computer via USB, or both halves can be used independently.
 * You only need 3 wires to connect the two halves.
 Two for VCC and GND and one for serial communication.
 * Optional support for I2C connection between the two halves if for some